-The Fusion Energy Sciences (FES) program supports the Department's Energy Security and World-Class Scientific Research Capacity goals.
-The FES program goal is to advance plasma science, fusion science, and fusion technology -- the knowledge base needed for an economically and environmentally attractive fusion energy source.
-FES supports basic and applied research, encourages technical cross-fertilization with the broader U.S. science community, and uses international collaboration to accomplish this goal.
+The Office of Fusion Energy Sciences (OFES) program supports the Department's Energy Security and World-Class Scientific Research Capacity goals.
+The OFES program goal is to advance plasma science, fusion science, and fusion technology -- the knowledge base needed for an economically and environmentally attractive fusion energy source.
+The OFES supports basic and applied research, encourages technical cross-fertilization with the broader U.S. science community, and uses international collaboration to accomplish this goal.

-The FES program contributes to the Energy Security goal through participation in ITER, an experiment to study and demonstrate the sustained burning of fusion fuel.
+The OFES program contributes to the Energy Security goal through participation in ITER, an experiment to study and demonstrate the sustained burning of fusion fuel.
 ITER will provide an unparalleled scientific research opportunity and will test the scientific and technical feasibility of fusion power, will also be the penultimate step before a demonstration fusion power plant.
-The ITER negotiations have been successfully completed in fiscal year (FY) 2006 and the ITER Agreement has been initialed.
-Assuming the final signing of the Agreement and its ratification by the ITER parties in FY 2008, FES scientists and engineers have started supporting the technical R&D and preparations to start project construction in FY 2006.
+The ITER negotiations were successfully completed in fiscal year (FY) 2006 and the ITER Agreement was signed and ratified by the ITER parties in FY 2008.
+Currently OFES scientists and engineers are supporting the design activities, technical R&D, hardware procurement and other construction activities.

-The FES program contributes to the World-Class Scientific Research Capacity goal by managing a program of fundamental research into the nature of fusion plasmas and the means for confining plasma to yield energy.
-This includes: 1) exploring basic issues in plasma science; 2) developing the scientific basis and computational tools to predict the behavior of magnetically confined plasmas; 3) using the advances in tokamak research to enhance the initiation of the burning plasma physics phase of the FES program; 4) exploring innovative confinement options that offer the potential of more attractive fusion energy sources in the long term; 5) advancing our understanding of high energy density laboratory plasmas and exploring attractive pathways to attaining states of high energy density matter, (in collaboration with the Department of Energy (DOE) National Nuclear Security Administration); 6) developing the cutting edge technologies that enable fusion facilities to achieve their scientific goals; and 7) advancing the science base for innovative materials to establish the economic feasibility and environmental quality of fusion energy.
+The OFES program contributes to the World-Class Scientific Research Capacity goal by managing a program of fundamental research into the nature of fusion plasmas and the means for confining plasma to yield energy.
+This includes: 1) exploring basic issues in plasma science; 2) developing the scientific basis and computational tools to predict the behavior of magnetically confined plasmas; 3) using the advances in tokamak research to enhance the initiation of the burning plasma physics phase of the OFES program; 4) exploring innovative confinement options that offer the potential of more attractive fusion energy sources in the long term; 5) advancing our understanding of high energy density laboratory plasmas and exploring attractive pathways to attaining states of high energy density matter, (in collaboration with the Department of Energy (DOE) National Nuclear Security Administration); 6) developing the cutting edge technologies that enable fusion facilities to achieve their scientific goals; and 7) advancing the science base for innovative materials to establish the economic feasibility and environmental quality of fusion energy.

-The overall effort requires operation of a set of unique and diversified experimental facilities, ranging from smaller-scale university experiments to large National facilities that involve extensive collaborations.
+The overall effort requires operation of a set of unique and diversified experimental facilities, ranging from smaller-scale university experiments to large national facilities that involve extensive collaborations.
 These facilities provide scientists with the experimental data to validate theoretical understanding and computer models-leading ultimately to an improved predictive capability for fusion science.
 Scientists from the U.S. also participate in leading edge experiments on fusion facilities abroad and conduct comparative studies to supplement the scientific understanding they can obtain from domestic facilities.

 Operation of the major fusion facilities will be focused on science issues relevant to ITER design and operation.
 The United States is an active participant in the International Tokamak Physics Activity, which facilitates identification of high priority research for burning plasmas in general, and for ITER specifically, through workshops and assigned tasks.
-Fabrication of the National Compact Stellarator Experiment, an innovative new confinement system that is the product of advances in physics understanding and computer modeling, will continue with a target for the initial operation in FY 2012.
 In addition, there will be continuing efforts to investigate simulations of fusion plasmas in collaboration with the Office of Advanced Scientific Computing Research.